NASEEFMK/Linux/README.md

 	5.strcmp

-All the string should be taken from user via application and then send to kernel to perform these operations using string functions
+All the string should be taken from user via application and then send to kernel to perform these operations using string functions.

 ## Attached codes

-``query_app.c`` : user application
+``query_app.c`` : User application.

-``query_ioctl.c``
+``query_ioctl.c`` ; Linux driver for string operations.